keithdunnett/sgminer-recipes/WIN10_DUAL_BOOT_UBUNTU.md

 the whole 120GB disk in just over 20 minutes, and it provides me with the ability to roll back or to clone it, deactivating and relicensing as needed, if I should later have cause.
 That done, I booted back into Windows 7 and ran the Windows 10 Upgrade Adviser anew.

-# Section 2: Upgrade from Win 7 Pro to Win 10 Pro
+# Section 2: Upgrade to Windows 10 Professional

-## Windows 10 free upgrade for customers who use assistive technologies
+## 2.1 Windows 10 free upgrade for customers who use assistive technologies

 The free upgrade offer expired July 29th 2016; availability of the free Windows 10 upgrade thereafter is, as Microsoft explains, aimed at users of assistive technologies.

-The author has dyspraxia and makes routine use of both voice recognition and text-to-speech technologies, so has no ethical reservations in availing of Microsoft's continuing offer, but it's not necessary to have a disability in order to use and to benefit from assistive technologies.
+The author has dyspraxia and makes *bona fide* use of both voice recognition and text-to-speech technologies, so has no ethical reservations in availing of Microsoft's continuing offer, but it's not necessary to have a disability in order to use such technologies.
+Users wondering if they can take advantage for a free upgrade should consider whether they use such things as voice recognition; it does seem to be open to anyone who chooses to avail of it.

-## Windows 10 upgrade procedure
+## 2.2 Windows 10 upgrade procedure

 With a fully up to date Win 7 Pro install, running the Windows 10 Upgrade Advisor proceeded to download and prepare the Windows 10 install files.
 Instructed to go ahead, it duly installed Windows 10 (with a couple of reboots in the process) and by and large, it behaved itself.
 It lost my keyboard settings and defaulted me to English(US) but that was fairly easily fixed in the Windows settings.

-## Windows 10 drivers
+## 2.3 Windows 10 drivers

 Drivers were installed from the ASRock website for Windows 10.
-The generic drivers shipped with the OS do a reasonable job of compatibility with the ASRock H81 Pro BTC, but there are more specific drivers for some parts of the chipset and certain on-board peripherals.
+The generic drivers shipped with Windows 10 do a reasonable job of compatibility with the ASRock H81 Pro BTC, but there are more specific drivers for some parts of the chipset and certain on-board peripherals.

-## Windows 10 issues
+## 2.4 Windows 10 issues

 I had a couple of unexplained issues in the course of the upgrade to Windows 10 and setting up afterwards.
-These were not sufficiently relialy
+These were not sufficiently reproducible to complain bitterly.

 - The machine froze a couple of times, requiring a hard reset.
 - An Ubuntu 16.04.1 USB key suffered damage to its EFI partition and would not boot.
+Windows 10 happily made another, though.

 # Section 3: Install & configure Windows 10 Professional

-## 3.1 Get Windows 10 installed if you haven't already
+## 3.1 Get Windows 10 installed

 In my case, I've arrived at a Windows 10 Professional install by way of an upgrade as described above.
-You could equally well install Windows 10 directly and license it accordingly, or be implementing a small rig on a COTS PC with Windows 10 pre-installed.
+You could equally well install Windows 10 directly and license it accordingly, or be implementing a small rig on an off-the-shelf PC with Windows 10 pre-installed.
+Whichever way, hereinafter we'll assume that Windows 10 is installed and running on your primary SSD.
+If you do need to install Windows 10, you can use Microsoft's [Media Creation Tool](https://www.microsoft.com/software-download/windows10) to produce a USB installer, or download ISO files from the same link under Linux.

 ## 3.2 Shrink Windows 10 in preparation for dual boot (optional)

 This assumes you intend to boot Windows 10 and Ubuntu 16.04.1 from the same SSD, which is entirely feasible, if given to breaking your boot sooner or later.
 It would equally be possible to install a second SSD for a second operating system, in which case no need to shrink the Windows 10 install.
 If you do need to, you can do this in one of two ways.

 ### Windows 10 Disk Management

+You can shrink your Windows partition using the inbuilt Disk Management tool; [instructions here](http://www.howtogeek.com/howto/windows-vista/resize-a-partition-for-free-in-windows-vista/).

 ### Linux Live USB + gparted